 Renfe-SNCF trains are the result of a collaboration between France and Spain to bring the two countries together via a network of high-speed trains.
 There are two comfort classes – Turista (or Second Class) and Preferente (or First Class).
 Both classes have power sockets and comfortable seating.
 Luggage security checks are in force at all Spanish stations before boarding.
 It's also advisable to travel with your identity card for border control.

-The average journey time between Barcelona and Paris is 6 hours and 43 minutes and the fastest journey time is 6 hours and 28 minutes.
-On an average weekday, there are 3 trains per day travelling from Barcelona to Paris.
-The journey time may be longer on weekends and holidays; use our journey planner on this page to search for a specific travel date.
+The average journey time by train between Barcelona and Paris is 13 hours and 58 minutes, with around 4 trains per day.
+The journey time may be longer on weekends and holidays, so use our Journey Planner on this page to search for a specific travel date.

 Renfe-SNCF high-speed trains from Barcelona to Paris can travel at speeds of up to 200 mph (320 km/h).
 The fastest journey time from Barcelona to Paris by train is 6 hours and 38 minutes.

 The average train ticket price from Barcelona to Paris usually costs around €141.73 two weeks before travel, but can start from as little as €35 when you book in advance.
 Prices also vary depending on the time of day, route and class you book.